 Lodging in the park includes basic campsites and the historic Kettle Falls Hotel, both accessible only by boat.
 Several lodges and resorts on the outskirts of the park offer rooms and cabins.
 Numerous campgrounds are also available at the communities of Crane Lake, Kabetogama and International Falls.
 To camp at one of the 290 designated campsites within the park, you must obtain a permit.

 If paddling is more your style, the peaceful interior lakes offer all of the beauty of Voyageurs National Park and plenty of islands for camping, minus motorized boats.

 Paddlers looking for a multi-day adventure without a bunch of portages will greatly appreciate the ease of navigating Voyageurs.
 According to Paddling.com, "A circumnavigation of the Kabetogama Peninsula is the ideal adventure to experience all that Voyageurs has to offer a paddler.
 Kayaking was made for areas such as Voyageurs National Park."
 Detailed topographic maps featuring recommended paddle routes along the shorelines, as well as highlights along the way are available at the visitor centers.

 There are 52 miles of hiking trails within Voyageurs National Park.
 Some hiking trails in Voyageurs are easily accessed by land, many of which have trailheads at the visitor centers.
-Other trails require a boat, canoe or kayak to reach.
+Numerous trails are wheelchair-accessible.
+Other hiking trails require a boat, canoe or kayak to reach.
 The Ash River Visitor Center offers a network of hiking trails, accessible only by watercraft, that lead to smaller lakes in the interior of the park.
 Be sure to stop in at a visitor center for maps.